anjsri878/loats/_posts/2023-05-24-europepart2.markdown

 <img src="{{site.baseurl | prepend: site.url}}/assets/img/travel/italy/mejordancol.JPG" alt="italia" width="300" height= "200"/>

 We then got a cappuccino from some cafe (so good btw).
-Coffee culture in Italy is very interesting - people usually order and drink their coffees at the bar, and they usually get something small like a Capuccino or, more commonly, just an espresso shot (quite nasty, actually).
+Coffee culture in Italy is very interesting - people usually order and drink their coffees at the bar, and they usually get something small like a cappuccino or, more commonly, just an espresso shot (quite nasty, actually).
 It's meant to be more of a quick refuel rather than something to sit and enjoy. :coffee:

 Afterwards, Jordyn and I walked towards the Roman Forum, but the line to get in was so long and the rain so hard that we decided to abandon it and walk to Trastevere for lunch (food > historical sights am I right).
 We got there and went to a restaurant called Nonarella, where I had a bufalina pizza (it was avg! way too much cheese).